-We are regular visitors to Abergavenny as it is only 15 minutes from our house.
-We often pop down on a Saturday for breakfast in our favourite café before running some errands, like depositing money in BattleKid’s bank account or getting his ever growing feet measured in Clarks.
-A few times we’ve gone dragon hunting at Abergavenny Castle after we’ve finished and BattleKid loves this little castle.
+We were regular visitors to Abergavenny as it was only 15 minutes from our house when we lived in Wales.
+We would often pop down on a Saturday for breakfast in our favourite café before running some errands, like depositing money in our son’s bank account or getting his ever growing feet measured in Clarks.
+A few times we went gone dragon hunting at Abergavenny Castle after we’d finished and our son loved this little castle.

 Abergavenny Castle is a ruined castle which was established in 1087 by a Norman Lord.
 Now a Grade 1 listed building, it is quite small and is located beside one of the main town car parks.
 It had a stone keep, towers and ditch fortifications.
 It housed both the family and the army of the Lord of the Castle.
 In the 19th century a lodge was built on top of the motte as a hunting lodge for the Marquess of Abergavenny and today acts as the castle museum.

 Abergavenny Castle was also the scene of an infamous massacre over Christmas in 1175.
 The whole castle was destroyed in 1233 by the Earl of Pembroke and eventually rebuilt in stone.
 The walls you can see today are the remains of a stone hall built between 1233 and 1295.

 Whenever we used to go dragon hunting at Abergavenny Castle, we always went clockwise for some reason, starting along the ruined walls.
 We’d check the holes and nooks and crannies in the walls for the dragon.
 We’d check the outside of the walls and also the gated entrances.

 We always checked around the edge of the motte where the lodge now stands and also in the trees in the gardens.
 There are many a ruined wall with holes to check as you never know where the dragon might be hiding.